Hycroft Gold Mine

 Hycroft General Description

-Operations at Hycroft currently involve open pit mining and run-of-mine heap leaching of oxide ore from the Brimstone and Bay pits.
 The Company has been increasing the mining rate over the last two years with the addition of larger scale mining equipment including Komatsu 320-ton haul trucks and Hitachi EX5500 shovels.
-In 2013, we expect the first two wire rope shovels brought into operation, one of which has double the capacity of an EX5500.
-Additionally, the gyratory crushing system and 20,000 gallon per minute Merrill-Crowe facility are expected to come online mid-year 2013 and are expected to improve overall heap leach recoveries and processing time for pregnant leach solution.
+In 2013, two wire rope shovels were brought into operation, one of which has double the bucket capacity of an EX5500.

 * Adjusted cash costs is a non-GAAP financial measure, calculated on a per ounce of gold sold basis, and includes all direct and indirect operating cash costs related to the physical activities of producing gold, including mining, processing, third party refining expenses, on-site administrative and support costs, royalties, and mining production taxes, net of by-product revenue earned from silver sales.
 Adjusted cash costs provides management and investors with a further measure, in addition to conventional measures prepared in accordance with GAAP, to assess the Company’s performance of the mining operations and ability to generate cash flows over multiple periods.
 Non-GAAP financial measures do not have any standardized meaning prescribed by GAAP and, therefore, may not be comparable to similar measures presented by other companies.
 Accordingly, the above measures are intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with GAAP.